Welcome fren! Bitcoin privacy is always a huge struggle for beginners.

 The Importance Of Privacy

 Usually most people are interested in the anonymity of Bitcoin because they’d like to keep their transactions private.
-Privacy is recognised as a fundamental human right by a number of international bodies like the United Nations.
+Privacy is recognized as a fundamental human right by a number of international bodies like the United Nations.
 However many people in general still cling to the ridiculous “if you’ve got nothing to hide, then you shouldn’t mind them looking” notion.

 Bitcoin Privacy vs The Internet